shockscript/spec/src/default-lexical-scope.md

 ## Imports

 The topmost scope imports the top-level package by wildcard.
+It is allowed to shadow names from the top-level package, in which case, the `global` alias may be used to access the top-level package.

 ## global